cs-studies/cs50/README.md

 This repository contains **solutions** to the problem sets that were included in the 2018 / 2019 CS50 syllabus.

+**Please respect the policy of the course!
+Only use the provided solutions if you're a self-studying person and put your best effort to solving the problems.**

 ### Prerequisites
 - Willing to learn.
 - [Discrete mathematics](https://www.amazon.com/Discrete-Mathematics-Applications-Susanna-Epp-dp-1337694193/dp/1337694193/) may help with some tasks, particularly with permutations.